 Clindamycin comes as a cream, and doctors may prescribe it if a person’s symptoms keep coming back or they do not improve with metronidazole.

-Clindamycin comes as a single, pre-filled applicator containing 5 grams (g) of the medication that a person inserts into their vagina every night for 5 days.
+Clindamycin comes as a single, pre-filled applicator containing 5 grams (g) of the medication that a person inserts into their vagina every night for up to 7 days.

 According to MedlinePlus, vaginal clindamycin does not treat irritation from a yeast infection or STIs.